os2datascanner/os2datascanner/docs/dev-environment.md

 ## Code standards

 The coding standards below should be followed by all new and edited code for the project.

-Linting checks are applied, but currently allowed to fail;
+Linting checks are applied for:

-introducing a hard requirement would mean having to fill the version control history with commits only related to style, which is considered undesirable.
+JS : Linting is done with JSHint and will fail hard if not being complied with. check https://jshint.com/docs/options/ for a list of all options/rules jshint uses.